Montenegro: Principality and Kingdom of Montenegro

-Royal family of Montenegro: King Nicholas I with his family.
-The Petrović-Njegoš dynasty ruled Montenegro continuously for almost 200 years.

 In the Battle of Vučji Do Montenegrins inflicted a major defeat on the Ottoman Army under Grand Vizier Ahmed Muhtar Pasha.
 In the aftermath of the Russian victory against the Ottoman Empire in the Russo-Turkish War of 1877–1878, the major powers restructured the map of the Balkan region.
 The Ottoman Empire recognised the independence of Montenegro in the Treaty of Berlin in 1878.

 The first Montenegrin constitution (also known as the Danilo Code) was proclaimed in 1855.
 Under Nicholas I (ruled 1860–1918), the principality was enlarged several times in the Montenegro-Turkish Wars and was recognised as independent in 1878.
 Nicholas I established diplomatic relations with the Ottoman Empire.
 Minor border skirmishes excepted, diplomacy ushered in about 30 years of peace between the two states until the deposition of Abdul Hamid II in 1909.